-Handwoven wraps for babywearing, lovingly made in Canberra, Australia
+Handwoven wraps for babywearing.
+Made with love in Canberra, Australia

 I first began baby wearing as a means of survival as a new parent.
 Sometimes, a task as simple as getting to eat lunch while it’s still hot, grocery shopping, hanging washing or going to the bathroom (let’s be real, here) can seem monumental.